UK economy extends recovery from COVID crash, growth seen fading

 Finance minister Rishi Sunak welcomed the figures but added that people were rightly worried about the coming months.

-The economy has recovered about half of its lost output but is still 11.7% smaller than its level in February, before the pandemic hit Britain.
+The economy remains 12% smaller than its level in February, before the pandemic hit Britain.

-Thomas Pugh, an economist with Capital Economics, said the data suggested British GDP would show record-breaking growth in the third quarter after its unprecedented collapse in the April-June period.

 Britain’s economy suffered the sharpest second-quarter fall of any Group of Seven nation in the April-June period.